mikependon/RepoDB.NET/pages/features/connectionpersistency.md

 layout: navpage
 sidebar: features
 title: "Connection Persistency"
+description: "This is the feature that enables you to manage the instance of the database connection object within the repository objects."
 permalink: /feature/connectionpersistency
 tags: [repodb, class, connectionpersistency, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---